narwhals.LazyFrame

 Notes

-It is possible to explode multiple columns only if these columns must have matching element counts.
+It is possible to explode multiple columns only if these columns have matching element counts.

 Parameters: